 Tags: Internet Explorer, trick

-- how to save password in explorer 2010
+- how to save password in internet explorer without asking

 - How to Change and Use Timezone (Tzutil) in Windows 7